johnjfox/Analytic_Enterprise/markdown/02c_Exploratory_Analysis.md

 Some of the leading packages for numerical ("scientific") computation in Python are

 * NumPy.
 Tools for numerical computing.
 In Excel the basic unit is a cell, a single number.
 In NumPy the basic unit is a vector (a column) or matrix (a table or worksheet), which allows us to do things with an entire column or table in one line.
 This facility carries over to Pandas since Pandas is built on NumPy.
+* Matplotlib.
+The graphics package which is essentially the basis for all other visualization packages we'll be using in Python
 * Pandas.
-The leading package for managing data.
+The leading package for managing data, including tools for visualizing this data.
+Inherits the basic capabilities on NumPy and Matplotlib.
-* Matplotlib.
-The leading graphics package and our focus in this notebook.
+* Seaborn.
+Yet another visualization package, again built on matplotlib, but in this case greatly simplifying plots that we'll find useful for statistical analysis.

 All of these packages come with the Anaconda distribution, which means we already have them installed and ready to use.

 matplotlib is a python 2D plotting library which, according to its developers, "produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms".
 You can generate plots, histograms, power spectra, bar charts, error charts, scatterplots, etc, with just a few lines of code.
 Perhaps the best way to get a sense for its capabilities is to look at the [screenshots](http://matplotlib.org/users/screenshots.html), [thumbnails](http://matplotlib.org/gallery.html), and [samples](http://matplotlib.org/examples/index.html) provided at the matplotlib website

 ### Overview.
-In this notebook, we'll introduce several notebooks that all provide support for performing exploratory analysis.
+In this notebook, we'll introduce several packages that all provide support for performing exploratory analysis.
 Typically, we'll use use Pandas to read data into Python, perform some form of processing, and then visualize the results in one of our visualization tools (matplotlib, pandas itself, or seaborn).

 One thing that I want to point out from the outset that you may find confusing: pandas provides a set of plotting functions which are methods on dataframes.
 You might be wondering to yourself why I'll keep refering to these as "matplotlib" methods rather than pandas methods.
 Strictly speaking you're absolutely right.
 They are in the pandas library since they're part of the DataFrame object.
 However, they are methods which sit directly on top of matplotlib and heavily rely on the matplotlib functionality, use basically the same syntax, etc.